riceissa/breathing/index.md

 because i have a lot of health anxiety i am pretty nervous to try new things. i think a lot of buteyko people don't have this same orientation. like, they are in it to get superpowers or something (like sleeping only 2 hours a day) and not out of a sense of desperation to breathe like a normal person. so in some sense this document is like a maximally cautious, "only in it for the health improvements" version.

+@novozhilov2012 mentions cleansing reactions that can happen, in the section called "Cleansing reactions".
+Unfortunately it just lists a bunch of pretty nonspecific symptoms without any guidance on what to do about them...

+@novozhilov2012's main suggestion for dealing with problems seems to be "get an expert to coach you". i mean, sure, that's always one solution. but what i'm trying to do here is to write everything down so that one can do all the steps on one's own.

 ## Accidental meditation

 as you try to normalize your breath, you're constantly paying attention to the way you breathe, and that's essentially the mental motion that meditators make (at least, when they do the kind of meditation where they focus on their breath). could you be accidentally meditating by trying to fix your air hunger? is that why the intracranial pressure happens? how can we correct the breath without risking accidentally meditating?

 i don't have any good answers yet. i'm still working through this myself. for the head pressure, it was somewhat bad for one day, but then after that it just got better on its own. i've also been just trying to do other stuff, so that even as i do inevitably bring my attention back to my breath to see if i'm still doing silent nasal breathing, i'm not just sitting there doing that the entire day.

+@novozhilov2012 even says "Exercise 1 is really another version of meditation using the focus on breathing and relaxation of the breathing muscles as the means for avoiding wandering thoughts."

+## Coughing

+Buteyko people seem too anti-coughing to me.
+My uninformed guess is that it's good to cough sometimes, e.g., to clear mucus or during a viral infection.
+Then there are other more mysterious forms of cough (e.g., twice in my life for like a month each, I had a habit of little micro-coughs/chest itchy feeling) where I think suppressing the cough it more justified.

+@novozhilov2012 says to cough without opening your mouth, but based on personal experience I think this is a bad idea.
+There can be too much air coming through your nose which can damage the nose tissue.
+Anyway, this was never a huge issue for me but people with actual asthma might have to adopt different strategies.

 # The biological basis of shortness of breath